 - Limit your training on very hot days.
-Try training in early morning or later at night.
+Try training in the early morning or later at night.

 - Choose the right clothing for your activity.
 Lighter colors and wicking fabrics are good choices.

 - Protect yourself from direct sun with sunglasses and a hat.
-DO NOT forget sunscreen (SPF 30 or higher).
+Do not forget sunscreen (SPF 30 or higher).

 - Rest often in shady areas or try to stay on the shady side of a walking or hiking trail.

-- DO NOT take salt tablets.
+- Do not take salt tablets.
 They can increase your risk for dehydration.

 Signs of Heat Illness